calpoly-csai/CSAI_Voice_Assistant/README.md

 **Faculty Advisors:** Dr. Fooad Khosmood, Dr. Wayne Pilkington, Dr. Franz Kurfess

-Project Phases:

 # Spring 2019: Wake Word

 **Active Software Developers:** Michael Fekadu, Kalen Goo, Tyler Herzog, Max Mohammadi, Brett Nelson, Viet Nguyen, Samuel Sachnoff, Austin Silveria, John Waidhofer

 Currently designing the wake-word solution for the voice assistant.
 This is to create a speech recognition application layer for the assistant.
-Currently collecting data to extract MFCCs as input features to feed the GRU RNN.
-We are currently collecting wake word audio data on the name of the voice assistant "Nimbus" and non wake word which would result in false activations.
+We have collected wake word audio data on the name of the voice assistant "Nimbus" and non wake word which would result in false activations.
+With this audio data, we extract MFCCs as input features to feed the GRU RNN.
+We are currently building and optimizing our GRU RNN model.